allenyin/allen_wireless/README.md

     After all (if any) gtkclient modifications, recompile gtkclient by navigating into `myopen_multi/gtkclient_multi` and type `make clean; make`. gtkclient is now ready to be used with RHA-headstages.

+When powered on, the LED onboard should blink periodically.

+The file `memory_map.ods` is a spreadsheet visualizing the memory organization used in the RHA-headstage firmware.

 ####<a name="RHD-fw">RHD-headstage</a>

 The parallel port-to-bridge connections and bridge-to-headstage connections are identical for RHD-headstage as for RHA-headstages.
 However, there are multiple firmwares available in the `myopen_multi/headstage2_firmware` directory.
 To program the RHD-headstage to use the final firmware version, navigate to that directory and: